 Why +10% may not be a good key result for your OKR goals

 The 10% increase has to be something that you personally or your team can achieve.
-You want to rule out external reasons, such as seasonal factors or growth over the years or a special influencer such as Covid-19.
+You want to rule out external reasons, such as seasonal factors or growth over the years or a special influencer such as a pandemic.

 Let's take the "10% more form submissions" as an example and analyze it.
 Let's assume the following: